Infinite Dimensional Multifractal Analysis of the Wiener measure: A multifractal formalism in infinite dimensional spaces

+As open covers will be more convenient, by convention, by a $ \delta$-cover of a set $A$ we will mean an open $\delta$-cover of $A$.

-Now replacing $(X,d)$ in the previous definitions by any subset $ E$ of $X$ endowed with the same metric $d$, we define $\mathcal{H}^\varphi(E)$.
-It is well known that $ \mathcal{H}^\varphi$ defines a Borel regular outer-measure on $X$.
-It is usually called the $ \varphi$-Hausdorff measure on $X$.
-This definition is yet classical and well studied for instance in \cite{rogers1998hausdorff,mattila1997measure,tricot1982two,falconer1997techniques}.
+All the above definitions are yet classical and well studied for instance in \cite{rogers1998hausdorff,mattila1997measure,tricot1982two,falconer1997techniques}.
 This general construction, together with a given scaling, allows us to introduce the notion of Hausdorff scale. \begin{definition}[ Hausdorff scale \cite{helfter2025scales}] Given a scaling $ \Scl $.
 The \emph{Hausdorff scale} of a metric space $(X,d)$ is defined by: